vitor-martini/alura-javascript-web/README.md

 # alura-javascript-web
-Learning JS-Web integration through the Alura course platform
+Learning JS for web through the Alura course platform